What are Coding KLIX?

 How Does Coding with Oscar use AI?

 - Coding Logic: AI interprets the sequence of KLIX instruction pieces and prepares them for execution.
 It assesses user intent and determines how each KLIX piece interacts with others before and after it, allowing a single instruction to adapt to different contexts.
+This allows user code to always "do something", rather than reporting errors which can be disappointing for younger students.